lauraespina/card_db/README.md

 ## Data destinations

+* v1.0: Info stored in a relational database.
-* v0.0: Worksheet for the final dataset.
+* v0.0: Worksheet for the final dataset, after txt files have been locally stored with the Genbank information.